primadi/lokstra/README.md

 ## 🙌 Contributing

-Lokstra is currently in active development and will be opened to contributors soon.
+Lokstra is currently in active development and will open for contributions soon.
-Stay tuned for public release announcements and contribution guides.
+Stay tuned for the public release and contributor onboarding!

+For contributions or roadmap discussions, please open an issue or submit a pull request on GitHub.
+Thank you for supporting Lokstra!